 ‘From a young age, I’ve had a fascination with programming.
 I wrote my first code when I was eight years old.
 So, I knew early on that I wanted to do something with computers when I was older.
 I found and still find it interesting how technology can help make people’s lives easier and better.
 For example, at secondary school, I developed an electronic learning environment where teachers could put their teaching material for the students.
 It was an asset for the school because it saved a lot of time.’

 ‘I turned my hobby into a job.
-After graduating with a degree in computer science from TU Delft, a year and a half ago I started work as a Full Stack Engineer in the innovation team at NN.
+After graduating with a degree in information technology from TU Delft, a year and a half ago I started work as a Full Stack Engineer in the innovation team at NN.
 As a Full Stack Engineer, you’re an all-rounder when it comes to software development.
 You build websites, as well as web applications, mobile apps and – slightly more technical – APIs.
 Our team is constantly working on developing start-up initiatives that make a contribution to the life of our customers or society.
 We investigate what society needs and develop the right software for those needs.
 In my job, I support the entire technical spectrum involved.'

 Innovation on the housing market

 ‘One of the start-ups that I’ve developed with the innovation team is Brickler.
 It’s a platform people can use to sell a house without using an estate agent.
 In the current housing market, an estate agent isn’t always needed any more, so people want to be able to sell their own houses.
 But how do you find a suitable buyer?
 We’ve developed an algorithm that finds the perfect buyer for you.
 And it also works the other way round: traditionally, as a house hunter, you look for a suitable house, but we bring the ideal house to you via social media campaigns.
 When Brickler was launched, it was very exciting.
 You’re launching something new and you wonder whether it will take off.
 It’s going really well though and I’ve even got my own house for sale on Brickler!'